Our Hardwood Floor Maintenance System

 THE MAINTENANCE COAT PROCESS

-After the vacuuming and mopping we will start with the dirt dragon.
-The dirt dragon used mechanical scrubbers and a high pH solution to get the grime off the floor.
+After the vacuuming and mopping, we will start with the dirt dragon.
+The dirt dragon uses mechanical scrubbers and a high pH solution to get the grime off the floor.
 We use this to ensure no dirt or grime is left under the new finish coat.

 Once the floor is totally clean it can be buffed.
 The buffing takes out some of the scratches.
 The buffing is also important for abrading the floor to give the new coat something to adhere to.

 Once the floor has been buffed, we are ready for the final step.
 The final step is to add the new finish coat.
 The new finish will fill in small scratches and give the floor a new even sheen.
 The entire process should take between 2 and 4 hours.